brandonhorst/app.lacona/faq.md

 ## What are the future plans? {#roadmap}

-Here is an unordered Roadmap, which is liable to change.
+Lacona is not currently in active development.
+Hopefully that will change over time.
+If it does, here is an unordered Roadmap, which is liable to change.
 Some features may come by means of Addons due to Mac App Store limitations.

 #### Features